University of New South Wales

 Gain a solid understanding of climate science, carbon literacy and the social responsibilities of business and become equipped to make relevant changes for a brighter future.

-Discover the ways you can drive purposeful change and thrive as a leader in sustainability, responding to the environmental, social and economic challenges reshaping the way we do business.
+Discover the ways you can drive purposeful change and thrive as a leader in sustainability, responding to the environmental, social and economic challenges as well as reshaping the way we do business.

 What you will study

-Students must complete 72 units of credit (UOC) or 12 courses.
-Each course is valued at six UOC.
+To earn the AGSM Master of Business Administration (Sustainable and Inclusive Business), students must complete 72 units of credit or 12 courses.
+Each course is worth six units of credit.

 Compulsory courses